anjapago/AnalyzeAccountability/_posts/2019-05-15-Visualizations.markdown

 The categories are labelled on the plot as numbers, and the corresponding label titles are:

-	Topic 1: ACCOUNT, number of excerpts: 1799
+	Topic 1: ACCOUNT, number of words: 176621
-	Topic 2: EVENT, number of excerpts: 1281
+	Topic 2: POLICY, number of words: 91678
-	Topic 3: POLICY, number of excerpts: 816
+	Topic 3: EVENT, number of words: 98468
-	Topic 4: PERPETRATOR, number of excerpts: 739
+	Topic 4: VICTIMS, number of words: 56061
-	Topic 5: TRAUMA, number of excerpts: 696
+	Topic 5: PERPETRATOR, number of words: 77495
-	Topic 6: MOURNING, number of excerpts: 671
+	Topic 6: MOURNING, number of words: 48223
-	Topic 7: GRIEF, number of excerpts: 646
+	Topic 7: TRAUMA, number of words: 57280
-	Topic 8: VICTIMS, number of excerpts: 526
+	Topic 8: GRIEF, number of words: 40600
-	Topic 9: PHOTO, number of excerpts: 317
+	Topic 9: PHOTO, number of words: 17944
-	Topic 10: SOCIALSUPPORT, number of excerpts: 310 Topic 11: INVESTIGATION, number of excerpts: 301 Topic 12: JOURNEY, number of excerpts: 224
+	Topic 10: INVESTIGATION, number of words: 20004
+	Topic 11: SOCIALSUPPORT, number of words: 21636
+	Topic 12: JOURNEY, number of words: 16369
-	Topic 13: RESOURCES, number of excerpts: 190
+	Topic 13: MEDIA, number of words: 12786
-	Topic 14: SAFETY, number of excerpts: 168
+	Topic 14: RESOURCES, number of words: 12288
-	Topic 15: MEDIA, number of excerpts: 157
+	Topic 15: SAFETY, number of words: 11732
-	Topic 16: THREAT, number of excerpts: 103
+	Topic 16: THREAT, number of words: 9303
-	Topic 17: MISCELLANEOUS, number of excerpts: 52
+	Topic 17: MISCELLANEOUS, number of words: 4665
-	Topic 18: RACECULTURE, number of excerpts: 23
+	Topic 18: HERO, number of words: 1511
-	Topic 19: LEGAL, number of excerpts: 15
+	Topic 19: RACECULTURE, number of words: 1423
-	Topic 20: HERO, number of excerpts: 13
+	Topic 20: LEGAL, number of words: 1737

 The size of the circles correspond to the number of excerpts for that category.
 Also, if hovering over a word in the chart on the right, the size of the circles will adjust proportional to count of that word in each category.